kzoacn/NP-intersect-coNP/README.md

 ---
 ## Remarks

-* `SUBE` refer to 2^{o(n)}
+* SUBEXP refers to $2^{o(n)}$
 * Assume Derandomization, i.e. AM=NP, coAM=coNP, BPP=P
-* The quasi-polynomial time algorithm for the Discrete Logarithm problem with fixed characteristic.
+* here exists a quasi-polynomial time algorithm for the Discrete Logarithm problem over fields of fixed characteristic.
 * Tensor Isomorphism over finite fields is in NP ∩ coNP.
-* A quasi-polynomial time algorithm for poyUnknotting Problem is claimed in 2021 by Lackenby.
-However the result has not been published yet.
+* A quasi-polynomial time algorithm for the Unknotting Problem was claimed by Lackenby in 2021.
+However, the result has not been formally published yet.

 ## References